-Sitting with the question ‘What does joy mean to me?’, initially, I found I did not have any one answer come readily to my mind.
-Yes, I know that, first of all, joy is an emotion and not just a mere feeling, and that feelings are our normal reactions caused by someone or something that has affected us.
+Sitting with the question ‘What does joy mean to me?’, no one answer comes readily to mind.
+I know joy is an emotion and not just a mere feeling, and that feelings are our normal reactions caused by someone or something that has affected us.

-And yes, I realize that joy can be a positive response when we experience something good happening to ourselves and to those for whom we care, or, as Thomas Aquinas observed – joy is a response to having been ‘united’ with whom and what we love.
+Joy can be a positive response when we experience something good happening to ourselves and to those for whom we care, or, as Thomas Aquinas observed – ‘joy is a response to having been united’ with whom and what we love.

 Joy doesn’t only appear in the major moments of our lives.
-It also manifests itself in the little things which happen in our day to day living.
-As Wilfred Peterson writes: “It is looking for the joys that come in small, precious packages and making the most of them.
+It manifests itself in the little things which happen in our day-to-day living.
+As author Wilfred Peterson observed: “It is looking for the joys that come in small, precious packages and making the most of them.
 It is making the most of now, enjoying what is at hand.
 It is taking time to enjoy life as you go along.
 It is an awareness of the heaven, that exists all about you.”

 I believe joy can never be induced or made to happen.
-It is something that has to find us precisely within our own mundane, duty-bound, worried and pressured lives.
-As Henri Nouwen so wisely observed: “Joy does not simply happen to us.
+It is something that has to find us precisely within our mundane, duty-bound, worried and pressured lives.
+As Henri Nouwen so wisely said: “Joy does not simply happen to us.
 We have to choose joy and keep choosing it every day.”
-We need to meditate on those special moments, in the presence of the Lord, when, for no apparent reason, we suddenly experience that ‘joie de vivre’ feeling.

-Unfortunately, the problem for us is that we far too often expect joy to come to us rather than realizing that we have a spiritual responsibility to make it for ourselves.”
-I guess, in a nutshell, that’s why we so often wrongly blame God for all those times when joy seems absent in our lives.
+I guess, in a nutshell, that’s why we so often wrongly blame God all for all those times when joy seems absent.